Monroe, NY 10950

 December 2018 My initial major problem was low back pain from herniated/bulging discs that was on and off for 6 years, but getting worse and more frequent.
 This spinal decompression process seemed to fit with exactly what was wrong with me.
 I feel so much better and stronger.
 I can resume many activities!

 December 2018 My symptoms are almost entirely gone.
-The right foot tingling has completed stopped.
+The right foot tingling has completely stopped.
 Lower right back pain is minor, and there is no longer constant pain.

 Ana A, Monroe, NY